 We’re always looking to improve the accessibility of this website.
-If you find any problems that are not listed on this page or think we’re not meeting accessibility requirements, you can contact us.
+If you find any problems that are not listed on this page, or think we are not meeting accessibility requirements, please contact us.

-The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Website and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 – the “accessibility regulations”.
 If you’re not happy with how we respond to your complaint, contact the:

 - Equality Advisory and Support Service (EASS) if you live in England or Wales

-- Equalities Commission for Northern Ireland (ECNI) if you live in Northern Ireland
+- Equality Commission for Northern Ireland (ECNI) if you live in Northern Ireland

 Technical information about this website’s accessibility

-The Office for National Statistics is committed to making its website accessible, in accordance with the Public Sector Bodies (Website and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The ONS is committed to making this website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Non-compliance with the accessibility regulations

 Some headings do not follow a logical hierarchical structure.
-Fails on WCAG AAA 2.1 number 2.4.10.
+This fails on WCAG AAA 2.1 success criterion 2.4.10.

 How we tested this website

 This website was last tested on 3 September 2019.
-The test was carried out by Digital Accessibility Centre (DAC).
+Digital Accessibility Centre (DAC) carried out the test.

-- successfully navigating to the questionnaire from the main website homepage
+- successfully navigating to the questionnaire from the website homepage

-- successfully navigating to the questionnaire via the banner on another page on the website
+- successfully navigating to the questionnaire using the banner on another page on the website

 - downloading resources